C-Ezra-M/C-Ezra-M/README.md

 - Onomastics
 - Chess

-# Additional information
+## Additional information

 To be honest, I apologize for the poor look of this bio, but I promise, I will make it better.
+Also, when I use a bulleted list, no entries are in a particular order.
+I also want to make a Hugo-based site to (currently) put at Neocities so I can finally retire my Carrd site.